scottbedard/laravel-nuxt/README.md

 More documentation to come.

-## Deployment
+## Application layer

+The API layer is a Laravel Sail application.
+You should https://laravel.com/docs/12.x/sail#configuring-a-shell-alias.

-The following can be used to deploy an api using [Laravel Cloud](https://cloud.laravel.com/).
+The following can be used to deploy to [Laravel Cloud](https://cloud.laravel.com/).
 Hopefully this is temporary, [an official API is in the works](https://cloud.laravel.com/docs/knowledge-base/monorepo-support).

 ```sh